Abdullah9431/THE-CONQUEST-OF-EARTH/README.md

-# The Caponians, an alien strain coming from an unspecified planet in
+#Description of problem
-the galaxy, have been planning for quite a while the invasion of the planet Earth.
+The Caponians, an alien strain coming from an unspecified planet in the galaxy, have been planning for quite a while the invasion of the planet Earth.
 To do this, they have created and installed in various points of the planet "mind bending machines".
 This machinery reduces